Bank of Ireland offloads €350m of non-performing loans

 Disposal comes as lender looks to lower level of problem loans ahead of Covid defaults

-Bank of Ireland has disposed of €350 million of non-performing loans as it races to lower its level of problem loans ahead of an expected spike in Covid related defaults.
+Bank of Ireland has disposed of €350 million of non-performing loans as it races to lower its level of such problem loans ahead of an expected spike in Covid-related defaults.

-Bank of Ireland said the transaction is expected to result in a pro-forma reduction in its non-performing exposure (NPE) ratio from 5.7 per cent to 5.3 per cent.
+Bank of Ireland said the transaction was expected to result in a pro-forma reduction in its non-performing exposure (NPE) ratio from 5.7 per cent to 5.3 per cent.

-The portfolio includes both owner-occupied and buy-to-let investment properties with the average timeframe that the loans have been non-performing being six years.
-The majority of the loans involved have been restructured and are performing however, the bank said.
+The portfolio includes both owner-occupied and buy-to-let investment properties.
+The average time frame that the loans have been non-performing is six years.
+However, the majority of the loans involved have been restructured and are performing, the bank said.

 Bank of Ireland, led by chief executive Francesca McDonagh, confirmed on Friday that it had entered into a securitisation of the portfolio.